onedata/onedata-documentation/doc/advanced/rest/onepanel/operations/patch_zone_managers_host.md

 <a name="patch_zone_managers_host"></a>
-#### Start/stop zone manager
+#### Start/stop zone cluster manager
 ```
 PATCH /zone/managers/{host}
 ```

 ##### Description
-Starts or stops cluster manager service on selected hosts in the local deployment.
+Starts or stops cluster manager service on the selected hosts in the local deployment.

 ##### Parameters